Mikele11/React-lerning/README.md

 <a name="hoc"></a>HOC(higher-order components) -Higher-order components take the component as data and return the component transforming it.

+<a name="context"></a>Context - Context is designed to share data that can be considered global for a tree of React components, such as the current authenticated user, theme, or preferred language.

 ## Questions

 #### 25.09.2018 — react-complete-guide

 **There were no questions on this stage**

+#### 27.09.2018 — react-complete-guide

+I did not quite understand how to use refs and context api